ABOUT MINDFULIST

 5. Curiosity

-Curiosity keeps the work open.
-Simple questions often lead somewhere unexpected, and that openness is where real change begins.
+Curiosity makes your work spacious and interesting.
+Simple questions often lead somewhere unexpected, and the resulting openness may lead to real change.

 6. Craft

-Whether you're writing, making, or building a business, craft matters.
-It asks for care, patience, and respect for the process—and for the person doing it.
+Whether you're writing, making things, or building a business, craft matters.
+And craft asks for patience as well as respect (for the process and for the person doing it).

 7. Discernment